HarshadNarayane/Gridx/Gridx-v1.3.0-Release-Notes.md

 * Module-Set declaration

 ## Minor Improvements:
 * Removed gridx/resources/Gridx_rtl.css and gridx/resources/claro/Gridx_rtl.css.
-    ** Only one css file is needed, rlt support is already built in it.
+Only one css file is needed, rlt support is already built in it.
 * Sync cache is loaded by default.
-    ** No need to declare cacheClass: Sync anymore.
+No need to declare `cacheClass:Sync` anymore.

 ## Refactored Features:
 Pull out the common parts of PagedBody and AutoPagedBody to be a base mixin _PagedBodyMixin.